AkwasiSB/frontend-challenge/README.md

    3. set up your API key in the `.env` file `NEWS_API_KEY={{ your api key }}`
    4. `yarn install`
    5. Run `sls offline start --stage dev`
-2. To run the front-end app - written in VueJS:
+2. To run the front-end app - written in ReactJS:
    1. `cd news-app`
    2. In `news-app` - `.env.development`:
         ```